Automated Inference of Graph Transformation Rules: Experiments

-In this experiment, we reproduce a regular grammar within the graph transformation framework.
+In this experiment, we reproduce a simple formal grammar encoding a regular language within the graph transformation framework.
 The grammar chosen has three non-terminal symbols ($S, A, T$), two terminal symbols ($0, 1$) and seven rules listed below.
 The encoded formal language is equivalently specified by the regular expression $(0|10)^*1^*$.
 The grammar has been chosen to showcase the importance of proper encoding within the graph transformation framework.

-The simplest encoding is representing the string by simple undirected path graphs.
+The simplest encoding is representing the string by simple undirected path graphs with the vertex labels $\Sigma_0=\{S, A, T, 0, 1\}$ representing the characters of the string.
 We use this encoding for the input transition system $S_0$.
-As the regular language generated by our grammar is infinite, we only include graphs representing strings of up to length five in $\mc{U}(S_0)$ and all transitions allowed for any such word in $\mc{T}(S_0)$, modeled by deletion of the vertex representing a non-terminal symbol and placement of vertices encoding the right hand side of the rule in its stead.
+As the regular language generated by our grammar is infinite, we only include graphs representing strings of up to length five in $\mc{U}(S_0)$ and all transitions allowed for any such word in $\mc{T}(S_0)$.
+The transitions are modelled by deletion of the vertex representing a non-terminal symbol and placement of vertices encoding the right hand side of the rule in its stead, so that the path graph structure is preserved.

 Owning to the simplicity of the encoding used to construct $S_0$, one does not recover the seven rules.
 Instead, no exact generating rule set exists for $S_0$.
 This is due to an instance of the condition depicted by the diagram in Figure~\ref{fig:pathological_input}.
 In particular, the rule rewriting the non-terminal $A$ to a couple of terminals $10$ (5) is order-dependent.
 In the undirected graph setting, however, the maximal rule $p(t)$ of the transition $t = AA0 \xrightharpoonup{\{0\mapsto 0, 2\mapsto 3\}} A100 \in \mc{T}(S_0)$ can be applied to the graph representing the string $10AA$ in \enquote{reverse order} to produce a transition $t' = 10AA \xrightharpoonup{\{0\mapsto 0, 1\mapsto 1, 3\mapsto 4\}} 1001A \notin \mc{T}(S_0)$.